-A retiree, survivor, or Continuation Coverage subscriber may make the following changes to their enrollment during the PEBB Program's annual open enrollment:
+A retiree, survivor, or continuation coverage subscriber may make the following changes to their enrollment during the PEBB Program's annual open enrollment:

-- Enroll in or terminate enrollment in a dental plan - Enroll or remove eligible dependents
+- Enroll in or terminate enrollment in a dental plan

+- Enroll or remove eligible dependents

-• Change their dental plan
+- Change their dental plan

-An employee must submit the change online in PEBB My Account or return the required form to their employing agency.
-Any other subscriber must submit the change online in PEBB My Account or return the required forms to the PEBB Program.
+An employee must submit the election change online in PEBB My Account or return the required form to their employing agency.
+Any other subscriber must submit the election change online in PEBB My Account or return the required forms to the PEBB Program.
 The forms must be received no later than the last day of the annual open enrollment.
 The enrollment change will become effective January 1 of the following year.

-Exception: A Continuation Coverage subscriber, a retiree, or a survivor may voluntarily terminate enrollment in a PEBB dental plan at any time by submitting a request in writing to the PEBB Program.
-Enrollment in a PEBB dental plan will be terminated the last day of the month in which the PEBB Program receives the request.
-If the request is received on the first day of the month, dental enrollment will be terminated on the last day of the previous month.
+Exception: A continuation coverage subscriber, a retiree, or a survivor may voluntarily terminate enrollment in a dental plan at any time by submitting a request in writing to the PEBB Program.
+Enrollment in the dental plan will be terminated the last day of the month in which the PEBB Program receives the request or on the last day of the month specified in the termination request, whichever is later.
+If the request is received on the first day of the month, dental plan enrollment will be terminated on the last day of the previous month.